Green Smoothie Muffins have all the nutrition of a spinach-packed green smoothie — in muffin form! Great for a healthy breakfast or snack.

-These puppies look more like Mud Muffins but I promise that Green Smoothie Muffins are greener in real life and you won’t care anyway because not only are these tender, sweet, and cinnamon-y muffins to die for, but each one is packed with 1/3 cup spinach.
-That means when you’re eating a Green Smoothie Muffin you’re technically eating a salad.
+I know, these gluten free muffins look a little like mud muffins, but I promise that Green Smoothie Muffins are greener in real life and you won’t care anyway because not only are these tender, sweet, and cinnamon-y muffins to die for, but each one is packed with 1/3 cup spinach.

-That said, I sneak vegetables and nutritious foods into my family’s meals every single day.
+That said, I sneak vegetables into my family’s meals every single day.
 Maybe “sneak” is the wrong word because if anyone asks what a green speck is I’ll tell them, but you know what I mean.
 Anyway, here are some of my favorite ways to add nutrition in a non obvious way:

 - Saute ground beef for taco or spaghetti night with minced mushrooms, cauliflower crumbles, or shredded bagged coleslaw.